kcb3866/pandas-challenge/README.md

   - Percentage and Count of Other / Non-Disclosed

 Purchasing Analysis (Gender).
-  The below each broken by gender
+  The below each broken by gender:

   - Purchase Count
   - Average Purchase Price